Dhu Moraes

-Dulcilene Moraes (born 22 January 1953 in Rio de Janeiro), known professionally as Dhu Moraes is a Brazilian actress and singer.
-She started the career using the stage name Dudu Moraes, turning after to use Dhu Moraes.
+Dulcilene Moraes (born 22 January 1953 in Rio de Janeiro), known professionally as Dhu Moraes, is a Brazilian actress and singer.
+She began her career using the stage name Dudu Moraes, later adopting the name Dhu Moraes.

 She was member of the vocal group As Frenéticas and also member of the groups Mucamas do Painho and Radio Stars, both consequences of her participations in programs of Chico Anysio, Chico Anysio Show.
 In the 1970s, beyond having taken part of the producing of the Hair, took part of a group "Sublimes", inspired in The Supremes.
 From 2001 until 2006, she represented the character Tia Nastácia in the series Sítio do Picapau Amarelo of Rede Globo.